Industry Leading Damage Management Solutions

 Smoke and fire damage can leave unsightly marks and odours that may seem impossible to remove.

-However, the good news is that it is possible to paint over fire and smoke-damaged walls in many cases, restoring your property to its former glory.
+However, the good news is that, in many cases, it is possible to paint over fire—and smoke-damaged walls, restoring your property to its former glory.

-In this guide, we’ll delve into the process of painting over such damage and discuss the steps involved in achieving a successful restoration.
+In this guide, we’ll delve into the process of painting over such damage, discuss the steps involved in achieving a successful restoration and assess whether you’ll need to call in professionals or not.

 Yes, you can paint over smoke-damaged walls, but it’s crucial to follow a systematic approach to ensure a successful outcome.